4 Min Read | Last Updated: July 5, 2024

 Relaxed change and cancellation policies could make now a good time to book.

 Travel is back in a big way – especially leisure travel.
-While COVID-19 variants have slowed the recovery in travel, it’s still on the upswing.
+While COVID-19 variants initially slowed the recovery of travel, and the following "revenge travel" phrase has waned, it’s still on the upswing.1

-All this comes as more and more international borders are being thrown open to Americans, and most U.S. states have ended major travel restrictions.
+All this comes as more and more international borders are open to Americans,4 and the U.S. no longer requires visitors to be tested or vaccinated for COVID-19.5

 International Travel

-The international and business travel recovery is happening, but at a much slower rate.
-In fact, ongoing uncertainty has had some countries even re-imposing some restrictions on tourism.
-But here, too, it’s mostly good news.
-Once you do your research, know the rules, and prepare to take to the skies, it’s not that difficult to make that bucket-list trip happen.
+The international and business travel recovery is also happening.10,11 Once you do your research, know the rules, and prepare to take to the skies, it’s not that difficult to make that bucket-list trip happen.

 A few notes of caution here.
 Countries may continually reconsider travel restrictions, so know before you go.
 Most likely, if you are fully vaccinated, you’ll be fine – even if some spots reimpose strict entry requirements.
 If you’ve chosen not to get vaccinated, though, you may have fewer options in the near-term.